 What personal data do we collect?

-When you register to use our website, we ask you for the following personal information:
+When you register to use our website, or when you or your organisation make a donation to BIICL, we may ask you for the following personal information:

 - first and last name